Rasika (film)

-Rasika (ರಸಿಕ) is a 1994 Indian Kannada language romantic drama film written and directed by Dwarakish and produced by Rockline Venkatesh.
+Rasika is a 1994 Indian Kannada language romantic drama film written and directed by Dwarakish and produced by Rockline Venkatesh.
 The film stars V. Ravichandran along with Bhanupriya and Shruti among others.
 It is a remake of the Tamil movie Senthamizh Pattu directed by P. Vasu.
-The movie was dubbed in Tamil as Amma En Deivam and marked Bhanupriya's Kannada debut.

 Plot

 Ravichandran lives in village with his mother as a milk vendor with many cows continues...